Important Facts

 This is a question that most people might find intimidating but you are actually in great luck if this question comes across you.
 This is the perfect time for you to sell yourself and showcase your skills and qualifications relevant to the job in the best possible way.

-You need to ensure you craft an answer that how you can also deliver results and not merely work, how you’re better than the other contenders, and finally how you can easily fit in with the team and culture of the company.
+You need to ensure you craft an answer about how you can also deliver results and not merely work, how you’re better than the other contenders, and finally how you can easily fit in with the team and culture of the company.

 For this, you should conduct good research about the company, then read the job description to understand why you’re being hired and what issue you’ll be solving once hired.
 Once you understand this, then you just have to connect your skills and qualifications to exactly what the company needs.

-This is quite a common question to pop in any job interview.
+This is quite a common question to pop up in any job interview.
 This is a chance for you to let the recruiters know why no candidate other than you is best for the job.
 But you must be quite specific with your answer.
 Instead of blabbering a huge list of adjectives, just pick a few qualities that are relevant to the job role you are applying for.

 You can even narrate past stories or situations that are examples of your greatest strengths.
-This is because stories are definitely more effective and memorable as compared to general answers.
+This is because stories are more effective and memorable as compared to general answers.

 This is more of a psychological question and hence you must tackle it carefully.
 Actually, the purpose of this question is not only to know your weaknesses but more importantly to know if you are self-aware and honest or not.
 It is a tricky question where you must avoid giving extreme answers.